 - We’ll charge the same card you use to pay for your site subscription.

 - Getty Images may be subject to state and local sales taxes.
 If your purchase is subject to tax, you’ll see it added at checkout.
 To learn more, visit our guides on taxes in the United States, United Kingdom, European Union, or Australia.

 - You can review invoices for your Getty Images purchases in the Billing & Account panel.

 Please license any Getty Images that you use publicly, including images that you share to social networks or set as a page thumbnail.
 The watermarked preview images are there for you to get a feel for how an image would look on your site.
 Until you license the image, the preview will be low-resolution.

 - You'll license images directly through your Squarespace account.

-- When the license is purchased, you’ll have a high-resolution version to keep and use anywhere on your Squarespace site and related Squarespace services, like Email Campaigns.
+- When the license is purchased, you’ll have a high-resolution version to keep and use anywhere on your Squarespace site and with related Squarespace services, like Email Campaigns.